ryancanhelpyou/web-launcher/README.md

 ### Neat
 Neat a simple, semantic (meaning not class-based) grid system for Sass.
 It is built on top of Bourbon, and like Bourbon it has a big community of users and great [documentation](http://thoughtbot.github.io/neat-docs/latest/) and [examples](http://neat.bourbon.io/examples/).

+## Use additional JS libraries with Bower

+Out of the box Web Launcher includes [jQuery](http://jquery.com/) and [Modernizr](http://modernizr.com/), but it is likely that you will want to add additional libraries like eg. AngularJS or Backbone.js.
+You can download these as Bower packages by running `bower install package` where `package` is the Bower package you want to install.
+You can search for Bower packages in a web interface [at the Bower website](http://bower.io/search/).

+After downloadinng a Bower package, you have to adjust the `vendor` Gulp task to include the JS file from the package in the `/bower_components` folder.
+These libraries will be combined into one, compressed file called `vendor.js`.

-### Plain CSS
+## Plain CSS

 If you need to, you can write plain CSS files and place them in the `/app/styles` folder.
 These CSS files will be copied and placed alongside the `main.css` file.

 ## gulp
 Web Launcher uses Gulp as task runner.
 To get started, all you need to do is run `gulp` which will start the default task.
-This tasks will
+This task will
 * Start a local server and open your website in the browser
 * Refresh the browser when files change
 * Compiles Jade and Sass files, when they are changed
+* Add the needed vendor prefixes to CSS rules (change the `AUTOPREFIXER_BROWSERS` variable in the `gulpfile.js` according to your desired browser support).
-* Minifies and concatinates JS-files
+* Minify and concatinate JS-files
 * Copies everything in the root level of the `app` folder to the `/dist` folder

 You can see all Gulp tasks in the `gulpfile.js` in the root of the project.
 Learn more about Gulp and find Gulp plugins [here](http://gulpjs.com/).

 ## File structure
 In Web launcher, all the files that will be edited is in the `/app` folder.
 This includes Sass files, Jade files, JS files, images, fonts and HTML files (if you include any).

 The Gulp tasks will process all the Sass/Jade/JS/etc. and output the production files to the `dist` folder.
 All other files at the root level of `app` will just be copied to the root level of `dist`.

 ## Styleguide